 • Such a meeting gives the establishment the opportunity to show the complainant that the matter has been taken seriously and has been thoroughly investigated.

 • After the meeting, or if the complainant does not want a meeting, a written account of the investigation should be sent to the complainant.
-This should include details of how to approach ELECSA if the complainant is not satisfied with the outcome.
+This should include details of how to approach NICEIC if the complainant is not satisfied with the outcome.

 • The outcomes of the investigation and the meeting should be recorded on appropriate documentation and any shortcomings in the company’s procedures should be identified and acted upon.